 “Our key ethos is to provide high quality affordable homes and services – including support services – for people in need; Roeburn Way has been specifically designed to allow people with physical disabilities to benefit from independent living, with the support of site staff if needed, in line with our strategy of focusing on development for people with special needs,” explained Sharon Freed, Leazes Homes’ Investment Delivery Manager.

 “Installing Closomats in the bungalows ensures that tenants can be independent from the outset, and over time, even as their requirements change.
-The Closomats give flexibility of use now, and can be easily adapted, with accessories, with much less disruption than installing a conventional WC which may later have to be replaced with such assistive technology as a shower toilet.”
+The Closomats give flexibility of use now, and can be easily adapted, with accessories, with much less disruption than installing a conventional WC which may later have to be replaced with such assistive technology as a wash and dry toilet.”